bronfman/buildup-ws-starter/README.md

-- Base html5 starter with a css stylesheed and a simple javascript file.
+- TAG 0.1 - Base html5 starter with a css stylesheed and a simple javascript file.